Agenda-setting theory: History

-Agenda-setting theory was formally developed by Dr. Maxwell McCombs and Dr. Donald Lewis Shaw in a study on the 1968 presidential election deemed "the Chapel Hill study".
+Agenda-setting theory was formally developed by Maxwell McCombs and Donald Lewis Shaw in a study on the 1968 presidential election deemed "the Chapel Hill study".
 McCombs and Shaw demonstrated a strong correlation between one hundred Chapel Hill residents' thought on what was the most important election issue and what the local news media reported was the most important issue.
-By comparing the salience of issues in news content with the public's perceptions, McCombs and Shaw determines the degree to which the media sways public.
+By comparing the salience of issues in news content with the public's perceptions, McCombs and Shaw determines the degree to which the media sways public opinion.
 The theory also suggests that media has a great influence to their audience by instilling what they should think about, instead of what they actually think.
 That is, if a news item is covered frequently and prominently, the audience will regard the issue as more important.